lhelms2/rtd-template/docs/source/index.rst

 Status Updates and Notices
 ===========================

-Here's where status updates and notices related to Lumache will be listed.
+See :ref:`updates` for the latest updates and notices.

 Table of Contents
 ==================